• Made in the Gorge

 Shop with us at Made in the Gorge

-We hope you'll consider shopping with us at Made in the Gorge.
-We always appreciate and are grateful for your business!
-Whether shopping for loved ones, co-workers, or yourself, we have something for everyone!.
-Holidays, Birthdays, Anniversaries, or no Reason at all, just Because.
+We hope you'll consider shopping with our local Gorge artists.
+We are always grateful and appreciative for your business!
+Whether shopping for loved ones, co-workers, or yourself we have something for everyone!
+Home and Office Decor; Personal Adornment; Gifts and Treasures.
+Holidays, Birthdays, Weddings, Anniversaries, or Just Because.

 Free Parking all day on Sundays downtown Hood River